weakish/weakish.github.com/dive-into/typescript.md

     //   (it can be defined in different enum).
     // - parenthesized constant enum expression
     // - `+`, `-`, `~` unary operators applied to constant enum expression
-    // - arithemetic and binary operators applied to constant enum expressions
+    // - arithmetic and binary operators applied to constant enum expressions
     //   (it is a compiler error if it is evaluated to `NaN` or `Infinity`).
     //
     // All other enum members are computed.